 An armoire transformed, for sure.

 Lots of dimensions….with that wonderful aged appearance I love.
 Much better.

-The red was nice but it was just so bold.
+The red was nice but it was just way TOO bold.
 Not that this piece is not…it’s just bold in a different way.

 PIN it to save it!

 So red, blue?
 What do you think?
 First better or last?
 Is anyone else as wishy-washy as me?

 Nah, I love paint and to paint…and I love change, so this was not a chore to me.
 Not really, okay maybe a little!! haha!

 Come back by next week to see these “shutters”….aka bi-fold doors!
 And what I did with them.